awsdocs/amazon-connect-admin-guide/doc_source/configure-saml.md

 ## Overview of Using SAML with Amazon Connect<a name="saml-overview"></a>

-The following diagram describes the flow for SAML requests to authenticate users and federate with Amazon Connect\.
+The following diagram shows the flow for SAML requests to authenticate users and federate with Amazon Connect\.

 ![\[Overview of the request flow for SAML authentication requests with Amazon Connect.\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/saml-overview.png)